silverorange/coding-standard/README.md

 The code lint pipeline stage should be added before other pipeline stages so they do not run if the code lint fails.
-See the [Jenkins Pipeline Manual](https://jenkins.io/doc/book/pipeline/) for help with adding a step to an existing pipeline, or for help creating a new pipeline.
+See the [Jenkins Pipeline Manual](https://jenkins.io/doc/book/pipeline/) for help with adding a stage to an existing pipeline, or for help creating a new pipeline.

 For new packages: